CT1IQI/armbian-build-G2/README.md

 ## Purpose of This Repository

+This is a branch of a fork of Armbian to create an OS for an Apache-Labs 'Anan G2' Software Defined Radio system, operated not in the standard way from a Compute Module on the main Saturn board, but from an Orange Pi plus single board computer via 4-lane XDMA and the available PCIe x4 edge connector.
+No pull request to main Armbian will be made since this is not a main stream board configuration.

 The **Armbian Linux Build Framework** creates customizable OS images based on **Debian** or **Ubuntu** for **single-board computers (SBCs)** and embedded devices.

 It builds a complete Linux system including kernel, bootloader, and root filesystem, giving you control over versions, configuration, firmware, device trees, and system optimizations.